What is Breastfeeding?

 Many newborn babies don’t sleep at night, they sleep the whole day and wake up all night.
 This time is going to be the toughest for you.
 So sleep whenever your baby sleeps or else it may affect your health.
 Don’t stay alone at home at this phase.
 Take the help of your partner or your family members.
 A new mother is just like a newborn baby, she has to be taken so much.

 Looking after a newborn is not very easy.
 You may sometimes get irritated and go into Postpartum depression.
 Your family support is the only key to helping you in your first initial months after delivery.
 You have come into a very new world with a tiny soul with you who is dependent only on you for each and everything.
 Stress can cause a decrease in your milk supply too, so stay calm and relax your mind before breastfeeding.

 We think that newborn babies are always sleeping but that is not the case which happened with me.
 My baby used to get up every hour for breastmilk, and for me, breastfeeding was so difficult that I used to get tears in my eyes whenever my baby sucks milk.
 Your nipple gets cracked and becomes sore and feels painful.
 Avoid soaps, creams, and lotions with alcohol, it can make your nipples more dry and cracked.
 An easy home remedy for this is just to apply some coconut oil around your nipple and wash it before and after every feed.

 - Have milk 2 to 3 times a day.

 - Have frequent meals every 2 to 3 hours.

 - Nonveg items are good to increase your milk supply.

-- Have iron, calcium, and vitamin c rich fruits each and every day.
+- Have iron, calcium, and vitamin-rich fruits every day.